Collegial Relationship Meetings

 • Assist the doctor to review feedback on their practice

-To support the colleague in meeting these responsibilities, Inpractice will provide the colleague with independent access to the doctor’s ePortfolio, allowing them to review the doctor’s progress at their convenience.
-Inpractice also provides a collegial relationship interaction guide including advice on establishing successful mentoring relationships.
+To support the colleague in meeting these responsibilities, InPractice will provide the colleague with independent access to the doctor’s ePortfolio, allowing them to review the doctor’s progress at their convenience.

-A record of each collegial relationship meeting should contain the following information:
+A record of each collegial relationship meeting entered into your eportfolio should contain the following information:

 • Date